 Tricare Select beneficiaries pay an annual deductible before Tricare cost-sharing begins.
 The deductible is based on status (currently serving or retiree), rank (for currently serving members), group (based upon initial date of military service or enrollment in Tricare Reserve Select, Tricare Retired Reserve, Tricare Young Adult, or the Continued Health Care Benefit Program), and even whether the provider is in-network or out-of-network.
 There are a lot of variables!

 Many individuals pay copayments or cost-shares for services covered by Tricare.
 These amounts vary based upon your status, which Tricare you are using, whether the provider is in-network or out-of-network, and which group you are in.

-Print out Tricare Costs and Fees 2020, cross out the stuff that doesn’t apply to you, and you will understand Tricare a LOT more.
+Print out the 2020 Tricare Costs and Fees sheet, cross out the stuff that doesn’t apply to you, and you will understand Tricare a LOT more.
 Give it a try!

 Do you want to know more about your military pay and benefits?